 Students and advisors should be aware that their UD calculated GPAs are UD GPAs and Graduate, Law, Medical, Dental, or Professional, or other undergraduate programs, as part of their admissions process may calculate students’ GPAs from the recorded grades of the UD transcript separate from the UD calculation including retake courses.

 No grade changes are permitted after thirty days from the date listed on the grade report.

 The University reserves the right to change the grading system.

 Semester Grade-Point Average:

-Is the total number of quality points divided by the number of semester credit hours carried by the student under Option 1.
+Is the total number of quality points divided by the total number of semester credit hours carried by the student under Option 1.

 Cumulative Grade-Point Average:

-Is the total number of cumulative quality points divided by the number of cumulative credit hours carried by the student under Option 1.
+Is the total number of cumulative quality points divided by the total number of cumulative credit hours carried by the student under Option 1.
 If a course is repeated, the grade points for both the original grade and the new grade are computed.
 If a course is retaken (see R) and the subsequent grade is higher than or equal to the previous grade, the previous grade will not count towards the student's CGPA henceforth.
-Marks of I, K, IP, S, W, X, and NC are disregarded in the computation of the CGPA.
+Marks of I, K, IP, S, W, X and NC are disregarded in the computation of the CGPA.